rodrigogendo/weather-forecast-p/README.md

 # Skyline Weather

-A lightweight weather dashboard built with Vite, TypeScript, and vanilla HTML/CSS.
+A lightweight weather dashboard built with Vite, Vanilla TypeScript, HTML/CSS.
 Search for a city to view current conditions, the next 24 hours, and a seven-day forecast.

 ## Features